 (e) this Guaranty is a legal, valid and binding obligation of Guarantor enforceable against Guarantor in accordance with its terms.

+17. Guarantor and Beneficiary acknowledge and agree that this is the sole and exclusive Guaranty in favor of Beneficiary with respect to the Physical Transactions and the Financial Transactions and that this Guaranty has been provided by Guarantor in lieu of, and not in addition to, any other guarantees delivered prior to or after the date of this Guaranty by Guarantor to Beneficiary with respect to the Master Agreement or by NUI Capital Corp. to Beneficiary with respect to the ISDA Agreement and Beneficiary hereby waives any alleged right to make demands under, or otherwise enforce the terms of, any such other guarantees with respect to the Physical Transactions and the Financial Transactions.

-17. Each signatory on behalf of Guarantor represents and warrants that he or she is authorized to do so on behalf of Guarantor and by so signing, to bind Guarantor under this Guaranty.
+18. Each signatory on behalf of Guarantor represents and warrants that he or she is authorized to do so on behalf of Guarantor and by so signing, to bind Guarantor under this Guaranty.